chromaxyz/reflex/README.md

 ### Single-proxy modules

-Modules only accessible by a single `proxy` address and have a single `implementation` address.
+Modules that have a single proxy to a single implementation relation.

 ```mermaid
 graph TD